LTUC/amman-irbid-201d24/class-15/project-guidelines.md

 Deploy your project on GitHub Pages and be prepared to present from the deployed version of your site.

 To deploy to GitHub pages, go to the "Settings" tab in the repository.
 Scroll down to the "GitHub Pages" section.
-In the "Source" dropdown, select your master branch and click "Save".
+In the "Source" dropdown, select your main branch and click "Save".
 You will then see a deployed URL and can click it to see your deployed site.

-Note that it may take a few minutes for the deployed link to update and display your updated code as it appears on the master branch.
+Note that it may take a few minutes for the deployed link to update and display your updated code as it appears on the main branch.
 If you do not see the deployed site updating after approximately 30 minutes, check the code base to ensure that there are no errors in your functionality when running your code locally.

 Deploy your site on the first day of project week.

 After the initial repository creation, scaffold out a basic `index.html` file with a heading element or something similar.
 Then push this code to GitHub and deploy it as a "proof of life" that the deployment worked correctly.
-As you continue to work on your project, the deployed site will update any time the team merges a pull request into the master branch.
-You also have the option to set this to a different branch, although it is most common to deploy from the master branch.
+As you continue to work on your project, the deployed site will update any time the team merges a pull request into the main branch.
+You also have the option to set this to a different branch, although it is most common to deploy from the main branch.

 You are welcome to purchase a domain name, although this is not a requirement.